Use a Chinese, Hebrew or Islamic lunar calendar on Mac

 If you enter lunar calendar birthdays for people in the Contacts app, those birthdays appear on your calendar when you enable the Birthdays calendar.

 The Lunar Birthday field automatically appears in the Contacts app if your Mac is set to a region that uses lunar calendars.
-See Change how dates, times and more display.
+See Change how dates, times and more appear.

 If you don’t see the Lunar Birthday field, you can add it to a contact’s card.
 See Add birthdays to Contacts.